 A review of the documentation for the carcinogenic effects of arsenic acid and selected salts is presented in this section to support the proposal of "Arsenic acid and its salts" as Substances of Very High Concern under REACH.
-The classification of arsenic acid and its salts are presented in Table according to criteria in the Regulation (EC) No 1272/2008 as amended (CPL regulation).
+The classification of arsenic acid and its salts are presented in table 6 according to criteria in the Regulation (EC) No 1272/2008 (CLP Regulation) as amended and adapted to technical and scientific progress by Regulation (EC) No 790/2009.